DishantK1807/ucl-irdm-collaborative-filtering/README.md

 #### Installation

-Fork repo then clone using:
+Fork this repository and then clone it by running the following command:

 ```bash
 git clone https://github.com/YOUR-USERNAME/ucl-irdm-collaborative-filtering